-Natrel Lactose Free Butter is available in Quebec, Ontario and Atlantic provinces in selected supermarkets.
+Natrel Lactose Free Butter is available in Quebec, Ontario, British Columbia, Alberta, Saskatchewan, Manitoba and Atlantic provinces in selected supermarkets.

-Natrel Organic Butter is available in Quebec and Ontario in selected supermarkets.
+Natrel Organic Butter is available in Quebec, Ontario, British Columbia, Alberta, Saskatchewan, Manitoba and Atlantic provinces in selected supermarkets.

 If you’re having trouble finding our products, go to the Contact Us section of our website and send us a message by filling out our contact form.
 Upon receiving your request, we will send you the name of a store near you that carries our products.